vckyou/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.